Wildlife

 Arizona Black Rattlesnake, Crotalus cerberus.

-The Arizona Black Rattlesnake (Crotalus cerberus) is a venomous rattlesnake.
-Its Arizona range includes central mountains of Arizona, extending from the Colorado River in the northwest, along the Mogollon Rim, through the White Mountains, and into the Pinaleño, Galiuro, Santa Catalin.
-Adults are medium to large; up to 1,062 mm (42”) in length (excluding rattle).
+Arizona Black Rattlesnake (Crotalus cerberus) is a dark mountain rattlesnake of the central high country, from the Colorado River area through the Mogollon Rim and White Mountains, with records in southeastern sky islands such as the Pinaleño, Galiuro, and Santa Catalina ranges.
+Adults are medium to large, up to 1,062 mm (42 inches) without the rattle.

 Key detailWhat to look for